The Miss Kobayashi’s Dragon Maid Season 2 release date has officially been confirmed to be scheduled for July 7, 2021, the summer 2021 anime season.

 Miss Kobayashi’s Dragon Maid Season 2 (Kobayashi-san Chi no Maid Dragon Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Miss Kobayashi’s Dragon Maid S release date set for 2021
+Miss Kobayashi’s Dragon Maid S release date suffered from setbacks

 Before the fatal fire, Kyoto Animation was known for releasing several projects a year, although, in recent times, they have focused on producing films and not TV series.

 They recently finished up the Tsurune anime series, and next up is an adaptation of the 20 Seiki Denki Mokuroku novel.
-Otherwise, they’re planning the Violet Evergarden movie for late 2020, and presumably, they’ll want to finish the next Free! movie sequel.
+Otherwise, they’re planning the Violet Evergarden movie for late 2020 they’ll be finishing the next Free! movie sequel in 2021.
 They’re also planning on adapting the light novel series 20 Seiki Denki Mokuroku.

 The Violet Evergarden movie release date was initially scheduled for January 2020, but the film was pushed back to September 2020.